harrisonmount/MachineLearningMazeSolver/README.md

 **_This paper will discuss the development, results, and behavior of a machine learning program that solves an N-by-N size maze using reinforcement learning tactics and varying heuristics by which the program learns to navigate._**

-**_Keywords – Machine Learning, Reinforcement Learning, Agent, Epsilon-Greedy, Episodic, JavaScript, p5.js, Cell, Respawn, Pop, Stack, RGB, IMU, GPS, Optic Flow, ACL, Swarm Intelligence_**
+**_Keywords – Machine Learning, Reinforcement Learning, Agent, Epsilon-Greedy, Episodic, JavaScript, p5.js, Cell, Respawn, Pop, Stack, RGB_**

 # Introduction